-- If you'd like to toast the walnuts, preheat your oven to 350 degrees F. Spread the walnuts on a rimmed baking sheet.
+- If you'd like to toast the walnuts, preheat your oven to 350°F. Spread the walnuts on a rimmed baking sheet.
 Toast until fragrant, 8-10 minutes.
-Allow to slightly cool.
+Allow them to slightly cool.

 - Transfer the walnuts to your food processor.
-Process on high, stopping 3-4 times to scrape the sides with a spatula and allow the food processor to rest, until smooth and creamy, 10-15 minutes.
+Process them on high.
+Stop 3-4 times to scrape the sides with a spatula and allow the food processor to rest.
+Process until smooth and creamy, for 10-15 minutes.

-- If using the optional additions, now is the time to add the sea salt, honey and coconut oil to the food processor.
-Process until smooth and fully incorporated, 1-2 more minutes.
+- If using, now is the time to add the sea salt, honey, and coconut oil to the food processor.
+Process until smooth and fully incorporated, for 1 more minute.